Raveena Aurora: 2012–2019: Career beginnings, Shanti and Lucid

-Aurora performed her 2018 single "If Only" on the global music platform, COLORS, in January 2018 in which her popularity rapidly increased.
-On June 6, 2018, Aurora announced in social media her first headling tour, Woman is Holy Tour, a reference to her own lyric from the 2018 single "If Only".
+Raveena performed her 2017 single "If Only" on the global music platform, COLORS, in January 2018, in which her popularity rapidly increased.
+On June 6, 2018, she announced in social media her first headline tour, Woman is Holy Tour, a reference to her lyric from 2017 single "If Only".

-In the summer of 2018, she was included in ModCloth's Say It Louder campaign, which aimed to celebrate individuality and strong female icons in music.
+In the summer of 2018, Raveena was included in ModCloth's Say It Louder campaign to celebrate individuality and strong female icons in music.
 She was featured alongside other outspoken female musicians like Lizzo, Awkwafina and Hayley Kiyoko.
 In November 2018, she performed at Tyler, The Creator's Camp Flog Gnaw Carnival.

+On October 23, 2018, Raveena released a new single, "Temptation" and came out as bisexual.

-In March 2019, Aurora co-headlined the Java Jazz Festival in Jakarta, Indonesia, with H.E.R and Toto.
+In March 2019, Raveena co-headlined the Java Jazz Festival in Jakarta, Indonesia, with H.E.R and Toto.

-On May 31, 2019, she released her debut album Lucid, distributed through Empire Distribution.
+On May 31, 2019, Raveena released her debut album Lucid, distributed through Empire Distribution.
 Lyrically, she explored sensuality, healing from trauma, and spirituality; through tracks like "Stronger" and "Salt Water", she opened up about her experience as a sexual assault and abuse survivor between the age of 17 and 22.
 Lucid was met with very positive reviews.
 Sidney Madden of NPR described Lucid as "comforting but nuanced, balancing cultures old and new by mashing up contemporary R&B with traditions from the South Asian diaspora".
-In a track review for the penultimate track, "Petal", Vrinda Jagota from Pitchfork wrote: "over the course of 12 songs, her sound becomes bolder and clearer, finding strength in everything from sun showers to her mother’s resilience to her own femininity and womanhood".
-To support her album, Aurora announced in social media that she embarked on her second headlined tour, Lucid Tour, in June 14, 2019.
+In a track review for the penultimate track, "Petal", Vrinda Jagota from Pitchfork wrote: "over the course of 12 songs, her sound becomes bolder and clearer, finding strength in everything from sun showers to her mother's resilience to her own femininity and womanhood".
+To support her album, Raveena announced in social media that she embarked on her second headlined tour, Lucid Tour, on June 14, 2019.
 "Lucid" was named one of the "Best Albums of 2019" by NPR.
-Aurora's 2019 single "Stronger" was named one of the "100 Best Songs of 2019" by Noisey.
+Raveena's 2019 single "Stronger" was named one of the "100 Best Songs of 2019" by Noisey.
+On December 9, 2019, Raveena performed a NPR Tiny Desk Concert.

-2020-present: Moonstone and Asha's Awakening
+2020–2023: Moonstone and Asha's Awakening

-On February 7, 2020, Aurora released her second four-track EP, Moonstone through Empire Distribution and Moonstone Recordings LLC, her own label.
+On February 7, 2020, Raveena released her second four-track EP, Moonstone through Empire Distribution and Moonstone Recordings LLC, her independent label.
 It was released after a week of her single, "Headaches".
 The EP blends psychedelic indie pop with soul.
 Moonstone explored her past relationships and her own identity.

-In February 5, 2021, Aurora released a new single and music video, "Tweety".
+On February 5, 2021, Raveena released a new single and music video, "Tweety".